Torfkopp/masterarbeit/chapters/introduction.typ

 architecture, thus leading to an unsatisfying result.
 Additionally, because the agents are part of a critical infrastructure, the choice of architecture has to be reasoned upon.

-\
-This leads to this work's hypothesis that the choice of a neural network's architecture can be automated with a NAS algorithm, which does this task in a way that improves upon the performance of a user picked architecture in a reasonable amount of time.
+This leads to this work's hypothesis that choosing a neural network's architecture can be automated with a NAS algorithm, which does this task in a way that improves upon the performance of a user picked architecture in a reasonable amount of time.